New Paragraph

 Return to hotel for dinner and overnight.
 (B)

-Our journey continue to the port of Polperro where we will visit the Heritage Museum of Smuggling and Fishing.
-There is free time for lunch and for a wander around the harbour.
+Our journey continues to the port of Polperro where we visit the Heritage Museum of Smuggling and Fishing.
+There is free time for lunch and to wander around the harbour.

 Possible Inclusion: